equmaq/nhentai-Dynamic-Auto-Reader/README.md

 - Tesseract.js can be slow on older devices or poor connections
 - Increase "OCR Fallback" time if pages are advancing too quickly
 - Or use a lower "Char Multiplier" if you want faster overall pacing
+- GIFs aren't supported yet; once implemented, they will be treated as a single frame for OCR purposes

 **Progress bar looks broken**
 - This is a known cosmetic issue; timing is still accurate